Sunburn and Other Sun Reactions of the Skin

 Symptoms of photosensitivity may include a pink or red skin rash with blotchy blisters, scaly patches, or raised spots on areas directly exposed to the sun.
 Itching and burning may occur and the rash may last for several days.
 In some people, the reaction to sunlight gradually becomes less with subsequent exposures.

 Some types of photosensitivity may respond to specific treatments such as oral beta-carotene, steroids, or other medications.

 Polymorphous Light Eruption

 Polymorphic light eruption (PMLE) is a condition in which skin rashes can develop after fairly limited sun exposure.
-PMLE usually affects females between the ages of 20 and 40.
+PMLE usually affects females between ages 20 and 40.
 The condition also can affect children and less commonly, men.

 Symptoms of PMLE

 The term 'polymorphic' refers to the fact that the rash can take many forms.
 A common kind of PMLE resembles groups of pink or red raised spots on the arms.
 Other areas, including the legs and chest, also may be affected.
 Sometimes the rash has blisters and larger dry, red spots.
-The rash is accompanied by a burning or itching that can last for several days.
+The rash is accompanied by burning or itching that can last for several days.

 In severe cases, a doctor may recommend oral steroids to treat PMLE.
 Hydroxychloroquine, a drug used to treat skin conditions, sometimes is recommended.

 To protect your skin from the sun, consider these tips:

 - Avoid the sun during peak UVB hours (usually 10 a.m. to 2 p.m.)